Updated on 2026/06/27

 More details

-Language:English Publisher:Frontiers in Psychiatry
+Language:English Publishing type:Research paper (scientific journal) Publisher:Frontiers in Psychiatry

-Background: Symptoms of obsessive-compulsive disorder (OCD) have been conceptualized as manifestations of decision-making deficits.
+BACKGROUND: Symptoms of obsessive-compulsive disorder (OCD) have been conceptualized as manifestations of decision-making deficits.
 Patients with OCD exhibit impairment during the decision-making process, as assessed by the Iowa Gambling Task (IGT).
 This impairment is independent of clinical severity and disease progression.
 However, the association between the decision-making deficit and resting-state brain activity of patients with OCD has not been examined.
-Methods: Fifty unmedicated patients with OCD and 55 matched control subjects completed IGT.
+METHODS: Fifty unmedicated patients with OCD and 55 matched control subjects completed IGT.
 Resting-state brain activity was examined using the fractional amplitude of low-frequency fluctuations (fALFFs). fALFF analysis focused on the slow-4 and 5 bands.
 Group comparisons were performed to determine the association between IGT performance and fALFFs.
-Results: There was a significant group difference in the association between the IGT total net score and slow-4 fALFFs in the left putamen (voxel height threshold of p < 0.001; cluster size threshold of p < 0.05; family wise error-corrected).
-Higher putamen slow-4 fALFFs were correlated with lower IGT scores for OCD patients (r = −0.485; p < 0.0005) and higher IGT scores for control subjects (r = 0.402; p < 0.005).
+RESULTS: There was a significant group difference in the association between the IGT total net score and slow-4 fALFFs in the left putamen (voxel height threshold of p < 0.001; cluster size threshold of p < 0.05; family wise error-corrected).
+Higher putamen slow-4 fALFFs were correlated with lower IGT scores for OCD patients (r = -0.485; p < 0.0005) and higher IGT scores for control subjects (r = 0.402; p < 0.005).
 There was no group difference in the association between the IGT total net score and slow-5 fALFFs.
-Conclusions: These findings in unmedicated patients demonstrate the importance of resting-state putamen activity for decision-making deficit associated with OCD, as measured by IGT.
+CONCLUSIONS: These findings in unmedicated patients demonstrate the importance of resting-state putamen activity for decision-making deficit associated with OCD, as measured by IGT.
 The inverse correlation may be explained by the hypersensitive response of the putamen in patients with OCD.

 DOI: 10.3389/fpsyt.2022.836965